bitcontrol/bitcontrol/README.md

 Hi,

-We at https://bitcontrol.ch specialize in connecting micro-controller boards via field buses.
-The lower layers are easy, the higher layers are not.
-Need advice or wanna check us out?
-Send us a question.
+At https://bitcontrol.ch we specialize in connecting micro-controller boards via field buses.
+In our experience, the lower layers are easy to program, the higher layers are not.
+Thus we've specialized in field bus design, implementation and testing.

 You can reach us at info@bitcontrol.ch.
-We're based in Switzerland, the smallest but most beautiful country in the heart of Europe.
+We're based in Switzerland, a small country right in the heart of Europe.

-Any question or feedback is welcome.
+Questions or feedback are welcome.

 Cheers,
 Andreas